 - Add the garlic, ginger, and curry powder and cook for 1 minute until fragrant.

 - Stir in the tomatoes and coconut milk.
 Increase heat to high and bring to a boil.

-- Reduce heat to low, cover and simmer for about 10 minutes.
+- Add the lentils.
+Reduce heat to low, cover, and simmer for about 10 minutes.
 Season with salt and pepper to taste.

-- Stir in lentils and spinach.
-Cook for about 3 minutes, until spinach is wilted.
+- Stir in the spinach and cook for about 3 minutes, until wilted.
 Serve warm, garnished with cilantro if using.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.